 Late payment is one of the most serious problems a contractor can face.
 It's endemic to small business in this country, and it's something we all have to do something about.
 If you allow your cash flow to dwindle, your business could dwindle away.

 Fortunately, there is a way to wake up the people who owe you money, and get them to do something about it.
-Writing a Letter Before Action will get you paid almost 90% of the time.
+Writing a Letter Before Action (LBA) will get you paid almost 90% of the time.

 Why does writing a letter make a difference?
 Because this kind of letter, which is an official and formally legal notification of an impending lawsuit, is a way of saying 'this is your last chance.'
 Most businesses want to avoid costly and time-consuming litigation.
 When you show them you mean business, they will most often do what they can to avoid these extra hassles.

-What Goes In the Letter
+What goes in the Letter Before Action

 There is no official legal form that a Letter Before Action has to take, as a spokesman for the government agency the Trading Standards Institute explains. ''Include in the letter all the essential information: what the job was (invoice reference and date), how much is owed, for how long, and your payment information.